 The southern states of America have a lot of beautiful places to offer, such as New Orleans, the birthplace of Jazz.
 Unfortunately, time was limited and I had to shot off to catch a Greyhound bus to Miami, my next destination.
 A long and tiring journey was filled with astounding views from the window.
 This time I was not admiring the beauty of nature.

 I was witnessing the true poverty of the Miami suburbs.
 Dilapidated properties with ragged clothed children sitting aimlessly on the porches.
 Eventually, we reached the Miami bus station, quite close to the bay area, with memory serves me right.
-From rugs to riches in just 20 minute walk.
+From rugs to riches in just a 20-minute walk.

-Nearby there was a marina with one of the most luxury yacht one could find.
+Nearby there was a marina with one of the most luxurious yachts one could find.
 What a contrast!
 It was scorching weather.
 Humidity was almost unbearable.
 I had a nice place book at the motel.
 Big room with a shower.
-30 minute’s rest, change of clothes and there I was, ready for another portion of American life.
-Unfortunately, it only took 5 minute for my T-shirt to become sweaty.
+30-minute rest, change of clothes and there I was, ready for another portion of American life.
+Unfortunately, it only took 5 minutes for my T-shirt to become sweaty.
 No time for whinging though.

 Miami, the city in South Florida, is located between the Everglades to the West and Biscayne Bay to the East.
-Miami is a center in the art, culture, commerce, media, entertainment and international trade.
+Miami is a center in art, culture, commerce, media, entertainment, and international trade.

 t’s almost the end of my journey.
 The Big Apple moment is nigh.
 Again, wonderful Greyhound transported me without any major interruption to the city of New York.
 It was truly the icing on the cake.

-Who would have thought that people appear in your life unexpectedly.
-It is said that N.Y. has so many lonely people, struggling with their career, trying to better their lives, and here we have accidental email that could turn some one’s life in two shakes of the lamb’s tail.
+Who would have thought that people appear in your life unexpectedly?
+It is said that N.Y. has so many lonely people, struggling with their career, trying to better their lives, and here we have the accidental email that could turn some one’s life in two shakes of the lamb’s tail.
 So unintendedly.
-Okey, enough of this melodrama.
-Let’s go through all places of my NY exploration.
-We had famous Time Square, the now non-existing World Trade Center, Empire State Building, Statue of Liberty, Ellis Island, to name just a few.
+Okay, enough of this melodrama.
+Let’s go through all the places of my NY exploration.
+We had famous the Time Square, the now non-existing World Trade Center, Empire State Building, Statue of Liberty, Ellis Island, to name just a few.

-From the bus station I took a taxi to the nearest YMCA hostel.
+From the bus station, I took a taxi to the nearest YMCA hostel.
 Unfortunately but predictably there were no vacancies.
 I could not find anything under 100 dollars per night.
 The budget was tight and the last thing I wanted was saying goodbye to the banknotes saved for entrance tickets and food.
 So desperate was I that in my madness I even considered sleep under the bridge.
-The weather was favourable.
+The weather was favorable.
 Just kidding.
 I was excitingly enthusiastic.
 It always pays off.
 A persistent search for accommodation resulted in victory.
-For 30 dollars I secured myself a small room within Time Square area.
+For 30 dollars I secured myself a small room within the Time Square area.
 However, it was not all glory.
 The room windows faced the walls of another building obstructing the view totally.
-There were laud noises in the hallway, screaming and shouting was not uncommon.
-Despite of this drawback I still managed to get the vitals.
-Clean and comfy bed, deposit box with a lock, a hot running water with shower.
+There were loud noises in the hallway, screaming and shouting were not uncommon.
+Despite this drawback, I still managed to get the vitals.
+Clean and comfy bed, deposit box with a lock, hot running water with shower.
 The only concern of mine was time, now running out at worrying speed.
 Four days and so much of the NY city to embrace.
-Quick estimate of my finances showed I could afford access to most of important historic and cultural sites.
+A quick estimate of my finances showed I could afford access to the most important historic and cultural sites.

 Too many years have gone by to be able to remember the sequence of all visited places.
-What was worth being remembered stuck with me and was immortalised on photos.
+What was worth being remembered stuck with me and was immortalized on photos.

 Let’s start from the Statue of Liberty and Ell is Island.
 Always fascinated was I with the idea behind the location.
 The photos were taken with a traditional Olympus camera and were repeatedly recovered and scanned.
 The quality leaves a lot to be desired.

-I also paid a visit the Empire State Building, and United Nations Headquarters.
+I also paid a visit to the Empire State Building, and United Nations Headquarters.
 Both buildings are important historically and politically.
 In my conception of Empire State Building, it always reminded of the great ape climbing to the top in the 1933 cult King Kong movie.
-UN Headquarters seemed to have always associated with a place where the General Assembly undertook important decisions, regarding maintain long lasting peace in the world.
-Although these visits made an huge impression on me, my views has not changed significantly.
+UN Headquarters seemed to have always associated with a place where the General Assembly undertook important decisions, regarding maintaining long-lasting peace in the world.
+Although these visits made a huge impression on me, my views have not changed significantly.
 Surely, there must have been some naivety, but also a sense of security to it.
 We live in a world of great power and influence and even bigger money.
 If you would like peace and prevent atrocities from repeating, it should be sufficient to show companionship and recognition for another human being.
 Important things have small beginnings, I would say, let’s start in our own backyard.